thevixac/kitchenwares/README.md

 ## Decisions
 * TDD was used throughout.
 Red tests were commited before implementations.
-* Git flow was used to work in a separate branch.
+* Git flow was used to work in a separate branch until it was ready to merge in.
+* Routers, Presenters, Interactors, and Services deserve tests, Views and ViewControllers do not.
+* Although trivial in this example, the model types and display types were kept distinct. `ProductId` and `ShopItem` were converted to  `identifier:String`  and `ShopItemDisplayable` for the view.
+* The division between code paths for ipad and iphone was kept to a minimum.

 * Pods:

    - In the end, the only Pod that survived the cut was SwiftLint, which I find speeds up development as it is easier to write syntactically clean code first time round, and catch occasional errors such unused variables, or using `var` when `let` will do.